The Post-Singularity World

 February 16, 2026

-The term is compelling because it sounds like a clear definition, and gives a name to a real fear: that technology might accelerate beyond what any one person can understand or control, and that one day humans will no longer be able to understand what is going on.
+The term 'Technological Singularity' is compelling in popular discussions around AI, because it sounds like a clear definition, and gives a name to a real fear: that technology might accelerate beyond what any one person can understand or control, and that one day humans will no longer be able to understand what is going on.

 That is exactly why the term gets so much attention.
 It sounds like a sharp threshold, a moment where history splits into a well-defined before and an after.
 With technology and society operating like a black box beyond our comprehension after the Singularity.

-It seems a relevant and compelling idea as we are seeing AI assistant emerge everywhere.
-But as an analytical concept, it is not a very workable definition when we discuss in more detail what is going on.
-As a result, discussions often become semantic debates about when the Singularity might till take place, instead of concrete discussions about what is actually changing.
+It seems a relevant and compelling idea as we are seeing AI Agent emerge everywhere.
+But as an analytical concept, I would like to argue here that it is not a very workable definition when we try to discuss in more detail what is going on in the world.
+As a result, discussions often become semantic debates about when the Singularity might till take place, instead of concrete discussions about what is actually changing in the world.

-In many ways the rapid progress in AI is not so diferent from how earlier technological advances caused the pace fo technological progress to go so fast that it grew beyond the understanding of every individual human.
+In many ways the rapid progress in AI is not so different from how earlier technological advances that caused the pace of technological progress to go so fast that it grew beyond the understanding of every individual human.

 There is a famous thought experiment (originally from Leonard Read's 1958 essay "I, Pencil") that makes this point beautifully: there is no single human being on the planet who understands every detail of how to produce something even as simple as an ordinary a pencil.